 The Losses Keep Mounting

-How much has been lost to Construction Industry Tax Fraud in the past year?
+More than $8.4 billion a year is lost to Construction Industry Tax Fraud!
 Watch the losses climb, from Jan.
-1, 2018 to now.
+1, 2017 to now.

 Construction Work Is Strenuous, Dangerous And Takes Skill.
 Everyone Should Get Paid For The Work They Do – Even Construction Workers.
 But Too Often They Are The Victims Of Wage Theft.